 Walking and Jogging

-Schmeeckle has nearly 5 miles of trails and boardwalks that are designed for casual walking and jogging.
+Schmeeckle has over 5 miles of trails and boardwalks that are designed for casual walking and jogging.
 Most trails are surfaced with bark mulch, providing a soft and quiet surface.
 The trails lead through a diversity of habitats ranging from prairies to oak savannas, from cattail marshes to sedge meadows, from lake shoreline to meandering creek banks, and from mature pine forests to aspen stands.

 Please note that the natural character of the trails may present hazards such as roots, rocks, and low-hanging branches.
 Joggers should especially be cautious.
 Please report any trail maintenance issues to the Schmeeckle Reserve Visitor Center.